|click for the Top|

 These verses state in a simple way the attribute of God which theologians call his "sovereignty."
 God is King, enthroned "over," not "in" or "among," the affairs of his creation.
 Moreover, these scriptures and others make it clear that God is the only true King of all things (1).
 However, it should not be concluded from this that our God is, like a Greek god, in all points similar to a human king only immortal and ten thousand times more powerful.
 No such speculation is necessary because the scriptures say a great deal about what God's kingdom consists of and how it operates.

-God's kingdom is where God is king.
-Thus, it is stated that it will not be time for Jesus to hand over the kingdom to his Father until he has put all his enemies under his feet.
-I Corinthians 15:22-25.
-This implies that there are enemies who do not acknowledge God as King.
-These enemies of God as King are also mentioned in several of Jesus' parables, in which they are always excluded from the benefits of the kingdom (2).
-Stated positively, only those who do the Father's will enter the kingdom of God.
-Matthew 7:21.
-Further, the kingdom demands to be in first place in its subjects' lives, ahead of all of their personal needs and interests, and God cares for the needs of those who put him first (3).
-Yet it is not outward religiosity or public profession that one is doing God's will which places one in the kingdom, but actually putting God's will first.
+The Kingdom of God is not this world.
+His Kingdom is all of those people who are given by Him to do His Will (Matthew 7:21).
+In this world there are many enemies of the King of the Kingdom of God (John 15:19), but only those who do the Father's will enter the kingdom of God (Matthew 7:21).
+Further, the kingdom demands to be the single purpose of its subjects' lives, ahead of all of personal needs and interests, and God cares for the needs of those who put him first (3).
+But it is not outward religiosity or any words spoken by us to other human beings which places one in the kingdom.
 After the religious leaders of the Jews questioned his authority, Jesus made the following comparison:

 "But what do you think?
 A man had two sons, and he came to the first, and said, 'Son, go work today in my vineyard.'
 He answered, 'I will not,' but afterward he changed his mind, and went.
 He came to the second, and said the same thing.
 He answered, 'I go, sir,' but he didn't go.
 Which of the two did the will of his father?"
 They said to him, "The first."
 Jesus said to them, "Most certainly I tell you that the tax collectors and the prostitutes are entering into the Kingdom of God before you.
 For John came to you in the way of righteousness, and you didn't believe him, but the tax collectors and the prostitutes believed him.
 When you saw it, you didn't even repent afterward, that you might believe him."